Graph sub-sampling for divide-and-conquer algorithms in large networks: Methodology

-\paragraph{Breadth first search (BFS):} The previous three methods randomly sampled nodes or edges.
+\paragraph{Breadth-first search (BFS):} The previous three methods randomly sampled nodes or edges.
 For the remaining methods, we will consider graph exploration approaches.
 The BFS algorithm begins by sampling a node at random.
-Then all neighbors of this sampled node are included in the sub-graph as well.
+Then all neighbors of this sampled node are included in the sub-graph.
 Next, all neighbors of the neighbors are also included in the sub-sample.
 This process continues until we have sampled $qn$ nodes.
+BFS algorithms have long been employed in the computer science and operations research communities, and can be carried out in linear time in terms of the number of nodes and edges \citep{cormen2022introduction}.
+The algorithm has been used for various tasks such as computing shortest paths \citep[e.g.,][]{bundy1984breadth, beamer2013direction, burkhardt2021optimal}, graph partitioning \citep{jovanovic2017heuristic} and finding connected components of a graph \citep{jain2017adaptive}.

-\paragraph{Depth first search (DFS):} DFS can be considered as the complement of a BFS algorithm.
+\paragraph{Depth-first search (DFS):} DFS can be considered as the complement of a BFS algorithm.
 This method also begins by randomly sampling a starting node.
-Then instead of including all neighbors of this starting node, it randomly chooses one neighbor.
-From there, it randomly chooses one neighbor of the neighbor.
-The process continues until $qn$ nodes are sampled, or the search terminates as there are no more nodes to traverse.
-If the latter happens, a new node is sampled to start the process again until $qn$ nodes have been reached.
+Then instead of including all neighbors of this starting node, it explores one (unexplored) edge to arrive at a new node.
+From here, a new unexplored edge is traversed, and this process continues until all of the current node's edges have been visited.
+At this point, the algorithm returns to the nearest node with unexplored edges and the process restarts.
+This procedure continues until $qn$ nodes have been sampled.
+DFS also runs linearly in terms of the number of nodes and edges \citep{cormen2022introduction} and has applications ranging from topological sorting of directed acyclic graphs and finding strongly connected components \citep{tarjan1972depth}, to multi-modal function optimization \citep{wang2022cooperative}.
+Finally, \cite{krishnamurthy2005reducing} studied the ability of BFS and DFS to preserve certain graph properties in the sub-samples, but found both performed poorly.

 \paragraph{Random node-neighbor (RNN):} This approach shares similarities to BFS.
-As in BFS, a node is sampled at random and then all of its neighbors as also added to the sub-graph.
-Instead of looking at the neighbors of neighbors as in BFS, RNN then samples a new node and includes all of the new node's neighbors.
+As in BFS, a node is sampled at random and then all of its neighbors are also added to the sub-graph.
+Instead of looking at the neighbors of neighbors as in BFS, RNN samples a new node and includes all of the new node's neighbors.
 This continues until $qn$ nodes have been sampled.
+This approach is equivalent to sampling $1$-hop neighborhoods \citep[e.g.][]{mukherjee2021two}, and similar to an ego neighborhood except that the root node is also included in the sub-sample.